gunu9441/TIL/README.md

 # TIL
 Today I Learned

 This repository is about what I learned today.
-This represent my passion in programming and my dream, programmer and everyday.
+This represents my passion in programming and shows my drearm, programmer.

 ---